CARTAvis/manual_source/source/introduction.rst

   * Bug fixes and performance improvements

-* v1.4: Catalogue overlay and analysis tools (subject to change)
+* v1.4: Catalogue overlay and analysis tools (**current release**; released 17th September 2020)

-  * Catalogue overlay
+  * Catalogue visualization
-  * WCS region of interest
+  * Analytics with solid-angle-conserved shared regions
-  * Animator improvement for spatially and spectrally matched images
+  * Animator improvement for spatially and spectrally matched raster and contour images
-  * Mip map support in HDF5 (IDIA schema) format
-  * Initial support of scripting interface in Python3
   * Server-side authentication improvements
   * Profile smoothing
   * Moment map generator
   * Line catalogue overlay

-* Into the future (this is a non-exclusive list of features we would like in subsequent releases but these are not decided upon yet, and depend on feedback from users, resourcing etc. )
+* Into the future (this is a non-exclusive list of features that we would like to implemnt in subsequent releases but these are not decided upon yet, and depend on feedback from users, and resourcing etc. )

   * Polarization contour and images
   * Interactive CLEAN with CASA